 INTERNATIONAL & REGIONAL ISSUES

 Algeria and Morocco are regional rivals, and Algeria rejects Morocco’s administration of the Western Sahara territory.
 The Polisario Front, a rebel movement made up of the Sahrawi people living in Western Sahara, claims the territory as the Sahrawi Arab Democratic Republic.
 The Polisario, however, was outlawed by Morocco and is currently in exile.
 Algeria supports the Sahrawi rebels, and the Polisario Front’s headquarters is in the Algerian city of Tindouf across the border from Morocco near the area claimed by the Sahrawi people.
-Although there have been protests by the Sahrawi in the Western Sahara, Algeria and the Polisario have not engaged in armed conflicts with the Moroccans since the UN-issued ceasefire in 1991.
-There are approximately 90,000 Sahrawi refugees living in Algerian-sponsored camps as well.
+Although there have been protests by the Sahrawi in Western Sahara, Algeria and the Polisario have not engaged in armed conflicts with the Moroccans since the UN-issued ceasefire in 1991.
+There are approximately 90,000 Sahrawi refugees living in Algeria-sponsored camps.
 Since 2003, there have been talks between Morocco, Algeria and the Polisario to decide the future of the Western Sahara, with neither Algeria nor the Polisario willing to accept anything less than independence.